Collections

 Throughout his storied career, Kiko Lopez has produced furniture, chandeliers, doors, and other challenging commissions combining his expertise as an architect and an artist.

-For the last 12 years, however, he has specialized in producing the acclaimed Kiko Lopez mirror.
-The mirrors, also known as Shadow Drawings, incorporate techniques he learned from other glass artists, historic texts, and his own explorations of the medium.
+For the last 12 years, he has specialized in producing the acclaimed Kiko Lopez mirror.
+The mirrors, also known as Shadow Drawings, incorporate techniques from historic texts, and his own explorations of the medium.
 Every Kiko Lopez mirror and artwork is a one-of-a-kind masterpiece brought to life in the South of France.

 He has gone beyond mere artistry to champion his talent and meticulous craftsmanship in a way that has won him praise and admiration from interior designers, architects, and collectors from all over the world.